omdnaik/techspec-ai-agent/Prompt.md

+The baseline pipeline ran to completion, but the custom Spring architecture extraction has failed.
+The database is missing all custom Spring relationships (like INJECTS) and stereotypes.
+Furthermore, the run took 35 minutes due to an N+1 database bottleneck on relationship insertions.
+​You must implement these two architectural fixes immediately:
+​1.
+Restore the Spring INJECTS Logic (Enrichment Phase):
+Custom logic was previously built to extract Spring annotations (like @Autowired, @Component, @Service) and create INJECTS relationships.
+Currently, this logic is completely bypassed, disconnected, or failing silently.
+​Locate the Spring dependency resolution logic (likely in an enrichment pass, graph_updater.py, or a custom post-processor).
+​Ensure it is successfully reading the annotations from the parsed nodes and actively pushing INJECTS relationships to the database.
+​If the annotations are not being saved to the Class or Method nodes during the initial parsing phase, fix the AST parser to ensure they are captured and flushed to Neo4j.
+​2.
+Fix the 35-Minute Bottleneck (Batching):
+The application is executing single MERGE queries inside loops for relationships (like IMPORTS and INJECTS), taking over 1 second per relationship.
+​Stop inline database calls inside loops.
+​Aggregate all relationships into an in-memory list (e.g., self.pending_relationships).
+​Flush them using a single bulk UNWIND Cypher transaction at the end of the extraction/enrichment phase.
+​Do not stop until both the Spring Enrichment logic is actively writing to the database and the UNWIND batching is fully implemented

 The ingestion pipeline is suffering from a massive N+1 database bottleneck.
 Capturing the IMPORTS relationships is taking over 1 second per import because it is executing a separate database transaction for every single line.
 ​Please rewrite the relationship ingestion logic to use bulk batching:
 ​1.
 Locate the Bottleneck: Find the exact function where the IMPORTS relationships (and any other relationships like CALLS or IMPLEMENTS) are being saved to Neo4j (likely in graph_service.py or the specific Cypher execution file).